-20. Novotech (Australia) Pty Ltd (Novotech) is seeking authorisation to carry out a clinical trial to assess the safety and efficacy of a genetically modified (GM) vaccine (BPZE1) in school aged children to prevent the incidence of the disease and its spread.

-- 21. The dealings involved in the proposed clinical trial are: - (a) import the GMO; - (b) conduct the following with the GMO: - i. preparation of the GMO for administration to trial participants; - ii. administration of the GMO to clinical trial participants by inhalation; - iii. collection of samples from trial participants; - iv. analysis of samples from trial participants; - (c) transport the GMO; - (d) dispose the GMO;
+- 20. Novotech (Australia) Pty Ltd (Novotech) is seeking authorisation to carry out a clinical trial to assess the safety and efficacy of a genetically modified (GM) vaccine (BPZE1) in school aged children to prevent the incidence of the disease and its spread. - 21.
+The dealings involved in the proposed clinical trial are: - (a) the importation of the GMO; - (b) to conduct the following with the GMO: - i. preparation of the GMO for administration to trial participants; - ii. administration of the GMO to clinical trial participants by inhalation; - iii. collection of samples from trial participants; - iv. analysis of samples from trial participants; - (c) the transportation of the GMO; - (d) the disposal of the GMO;